practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 tweets = response.collect { |t| t["text"] }
 ```

-Rendering JSON from the server is usually fairly simple as well, and I think
+Rendering JSON from the server is usually fairly simple as well, and
-the simplicity of providing and consuming JSON using many different languages
+the simplicity of providing and consuming JSON in many different languages
-is one of the big reasons JSON APIs are gaining in popularity.
+is another one of the big reasons why JSON APIs are gaining in popularity.
 Twitter
 actually decided to [drop support for XML, RSS, and
 Atom](https://dev.twitter.com/docs/api/1.1/overview#JSON_support_only) in
 version 1.1 of their API, leaving ONLY support for JSON.
 [According to